Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 ### Pre-conditions

-There are a few conditions that need to be met for the dbtvault package to work:

-- All records are for the same `load_datetime`
+All records in a single load must be for the same for the same load datetime.
+This restriction is not applicable to Hubs and Links.
-- The table is truncated & loaded with data for each load cycle

-Instead of truncating and loading, you may also build a view over the table to filter out the right records and load from the view.

-!!! tip "Good News!"
-    **We will shortly be removing this restriction**
+We will soon be removing this restriction for T-Links, Satellites and Effectivity Satellites.

 ### Let's Begin